-The work areas were covered within the record search that was conducted during previous WOD surveys and studies.
-The record search and survey results for the work areas were negative for cultural resources (Williams 2016).
+The new work area is located within the WOD Area of Potential Effect and was covered within the record search data that was conducted during previous WOD surveys and studies.
+The record search and survey results for the new work area were negative for cultural resources.
+Williams, Audry.
+2016.
+Cultural Resources Management Plan for Southern California Edison Company's West of Devers Transmission Line Upgrade Project, Riverside and San Bernardino Counties, California.
+Prepared by Southern California Edison.